Andrew Ure: Personal life and death

 He married Catherine [née Monteath] Ure in 1807.
 By 1819 she had become the mistress of an Anderson's Institution colleague, and they divorced.

-Ure died in 1857 in London.
+Ure died on 2 January 1857 at 18 Upper Seymour Street, Portman Square, London.
 Throughout his life he had a wide circle of friends and he communicated regularly with many principal scientists around the world.
 These all lamented his death.
 Michael Faraday's posthumous description of him was:

 He is buried in the Terrace Catacombs of Highgate Cemetery.
 A secondary memorial was erected in Glasgow Cathedral by his daughter, Katherine MacKinlay.
+His eldest son, Alexander Ure (1808 - 13 June 1866), one of the senior surgeons of St. Mary's Hospital, Paddington, is also buried at Highgate Cemetery.